ersilia-os/ersilia/README.md

 Please check the package requirements in the [Installation Guide](https://ersilia.gitbook.io/ersilia-book/quick-start/installation).
 In brief:

 1. You need to install the Ersilia CLI.
 This is the central tool to manage models in the Ersilia Model Hub.
-2. Each model is packaged independently in its own environment.
+2. Each model is packaged independently in its own environment

 To **install the Ersilia CLI**, create a [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) environment and activate it: